-- From the File tab, click the Properties icon.
+- From the File toolbar, click the Properties icon.

 - Select Section Properties from the dropdown menu.

-- Select the Paragraph Properties tab from the panel’s menu.
+- Select the Paragraph Properties tab at the top of the panel.

 You can also access the panel by right-clicking in your document and choosing Paragraph Properties.

 From here, you can modify columns, indentation, spacing, and pagination.

 Note: Formatting changes are only applied to selected paragraphs.